schematics/schematics/README.md

 5. Input / Output Shaping

-Structures also allows for object hierarchy's to be mapped into dictionaries Too.
-This is useful primarily to those who use structures to instantiate Classes Representing their data instead of just filtering dictionaries through the class's static methods.
+Schematics also allows for object hierarchy's to be mapped into dictionaries Too.
+This is useful primarily to those who use schematics to instantiate Classes Representing their data instead of just filtering dictionaries through the class's static methods.

 # Example Uses

-There are a few ways to use structures.
-A simple case is to create a class Structure that has typed fields.  structures offers multiple types in `Fields.Py`, like an EmailField or DecimalField.
+There are a few ways to use schematics.
+A simple case is to create a class Schematic that has typed fields.
+Schematics offers multiple types in `types.py`, like an EmailType or DecimalType.

 ## Creating Flexible models

 Below is an example of a Media class with a single field, the title.

-    from structures.models import model
+    from schematics.models import model
-    from structures.types import StringType
+    from schematics.types import StringType

     class Media(Model):
         """Simple model that has one Stringtype member